top of page

 After You Miss Your Period Is Best

-The most optimal time to take a pregnancy test is after you realize your period is late.
-If your results were still unreadable or inconclusive, retake another pregnancy test the next day.
+If your results were still unreadable or inconclusive, wait a few days and test again.
+HCG nearly doubles about every two days in early pregnancy.
 For more accurate results, take the test when you first wake up.
 The hCG hormone is higher and more concentrated in the morning.
+Also, do not drink a lot of fluids before testing, this can dilute your hCG hormone levels

-Next Step: Confirm Your Pregnancy
+NEXT STEP: Confirm Your Pregnancy

 Whether you are considering an abortion or are looking for pregnancy services, we're your go-to resource for options, answers, and support.